 Álfblót - A Hallowed Heathen Night

-Álfblót is a historic Heathen night that falls on November 8, 2022, during the full moon.
+Álfblót is a historic Heathen night that falls either on October 28, 2023 or November 27, 2023, during the full moon.
 It's part of a series of pre-Christian festivities that includes Vetrnætr, Jól, Sígrblót and Disting.

-The timing of Álfblót is estimated based on attestations from the historian and English monk Béde.
+The November timing of Álfblót is based on historical attestation from the scholar Béde.
 In his De Temporum Ratione, chapter 15, he mentions a blót during the Blotmonath (Old English for Blood Moon) where animals would be sacrificed for the gods.
 Blodmanoth (Saxon for Blood Moon) is also mentioned as a time in November in the Essen Necrology.

 Corresponding to that, scholars Steinsland & Sorensen mention Álfblót was during the Swedish Moon "GorManuthr" (meaning blood moon), which happens after the full moon of Vetrnætr.

 Although Álfblót may be observed on full moon of November, there has been a contradiction published by Dr. Andreas Zautner in 2021 that Álfblót takes place during Vetrnætr (last October's full moon).

 Previously, scholars assumed the lunisolar months were based on 'either the full or new moon', with Dr. Andreas Norberg leaning toward the full moon schedule.
 However, Dr. Andreas Zautner believes they started on the new moon, which aligns with the belief of many other ancient civilizations.
 If the months begin on the new moon, all other blóts keep to their dating by full moon, but Álfblót would be moved to Vetrnætr in October.

 Dates aside, let's move onto historical attestation on how Álfblót was celebrated.